-In direct JUMP instructions, the 14-bit jump address is embedded in the JUMP instruction word.
-When a direct JUMP instruction is decoded, the jump address is input directly to the next address MUX of the program sequencer.
+The 14-bit jump address is embedded in the JUMP instruction word.
+When a JUMP instruction is decoded, the jump address is input directly to the next address mux of the program sequencer.
 The address is driven onto the PMA bus and fed back to the PC for the next cycle.
-For example, the instruction jumps to the address of the label fir_start.
+The following instruction, for example, jumps to the address of the label fir_start.

-'''

 JUMP fir_start;

-'''